ArohanD/raster_processing_framework/README.md

 Enclosed are some scripts to process Landsat data.
 The idea being a framework to process data according to a host of different common analysis needs.
 The scripts are written in Python and are designed to be run from the command line.

 ## Getting Started
-Copy down the repo, and make sure that [pipenv](https://pypi.org/project/pipenv/) is installed.
+Clone down the repo, and make sure that [pipenv](https://pypi.org/project/pipenv/) is installed.
 Then install the dependencies with:

 ```bash
 pipenv install